-Oral Presentation Evaluation Studen t name Oral Presentation 9 PPT content 8 Oral Discussion 8 Mark /25 t name 1- 2- 3- 4- 5- 6- -Enthusiasm Posture Eye contact Speaks clearly and no mispronunciation Volume is loud enough to be heard Preparedness for presenting the work Deliver the idea in a clear way The speaker is relaxed &amp; comfortable.
-Presentation is the right length.
-The presentation is easy to follow Originality in presenting the work Appropriate transition All parts of the thesis are presented in a clear, representative way.
-Introduction and closure are appropriate Introduction provides sufficient background on the topic and previews the major points.
-Rules of grammar, usage, and punctuation are followed; spelling is correct.
-The presentation has all the requested information: Answered the examiner's questions Answered the critical thinking questions.
-Respected her colleagues and did not disturb during their discussion
+Oral Presentation Evaluation Studen t name Oral Presentation 9 PPT content 8 Oral Discussion 8 Mark /25 1- -Enthusiasm - Posture - Eye contact - The presentation is easy to follow - Originality in presenting - Answered the examiner's questions 2- - Speaks clearly and no mispronunciation - Volume is loud enough to be the work -Appropriate transition - All parts of the thesis are - Answered the critical thinking questions.
+3- heard -Preparedness for presenting presented in a clear, representative way. - Respected her colleagues and 4- the work - Deliver the idea in a clear way - The speaker is relaxed & Introduction and closure are appropriate Introduction provides did not disturb during their discussion 5- comfortable. - Presentation is the sufficient background on the topic and previews the major 6- right length.
+Points. - Rules of grammar, usage, and punctuation are followed: spelling is correct. - The presentation has all the requested information: answered all the points related with the topic.

 Student name Teamwork (12 marks) - Cooperation between the student and his group - Respect of time - Harmony - Behavior with the supervisor and colleagues - Contribution to the work Work Progress (13 marks) - Did the assigned work properly. - Submitted the assigned work on time. - Showed creativity and novelty.
 Marks /25

 1-

 2-

 3-

-(27)

 Conference /25